MagaluCloud/magalu/mgc/cli/docs/dbaas/snapshots/clusters-snapshots/restore.md

-# Create
+# Restore

-Creates a new database instance asynchronously for a tenant.
+Create a new cluster from snapshot.

 ## Usage:
 ```
-mgc dbaas instances create [flags]
+mgc dbaas snapshots clusters-snapshots restore [cluster-id] [snapshot-id] [flags]
 ```

 ## Examples:
 ```
-mgc dbaas instances create --availability-zone="br-ne1-a" --volume.size=30
+mgc dbaas snapshots clusters-snapshots restore --volume.size=30
 ```

 ## Flags:
 ```
-    --availability-zone enum          Availability Zone (one of "br-ne1-a", "br-ne1-b", "br-se1-a", "br-se1-b" or "br-se1-c")
     --backup-retention-days integer   Backup Retention Days: The number of days that a particular backup is kept until its deletion. (default 7)
     --backup-start-at time            Backup Start At: Start time (UTC timezone) which is allowed to start the automated backup process. (default "04:00:00")
-    --cli.list-links enum[=table]     List all available links for this command (one of "json", "table" or "yaml")
-    --engine-id uuid                  Engine Id (required)
+    --cluster-id uuid                 Value referring to cluster Id. (required)
--h, --help                            help for create
+-h, --help                            help for restore
     --instance-type-id uuid           Instance Type Id (required)
     --name string                     Name (max character count: 100) (required)
-    --parameter-group-id uuid         Parameter group Id
-    --password string                 Password (max character count: 50) (required)
-    --user string                     User (max character count: 25) (required)
+    --snapshot-id uuid                Value referring to snapshot Id. (required)
--v, --version                         version for create
+-v, --version                         version for restore
-    --volume object                   Instance Volume Request (properties: size and type)
+    --volume object                   Cluster Volume Request (properties: size and type)
-                                      Use --volume=help for more details (required)
+                                      Use --volume=help for more details
-    --volume.size integer             Instance Volume Request: The size of the volume (in GiB). (range: 10 - 50000)
+    --volume.size integer             Cluster Volume Request: The size of the volume (in GiB). (range: 20 - 50000)
                                       This is the same as '--volume=size:integer'.
-    --volume.type enum                Instance Volume Request: Volume Type: The type of the volume. (one of "CLOUD_NVME15K" or "CLOUD_NVME20K")
+    --volume.type enum                Cluster Volume Request: Volume Type: The type of the volume. (one of "CLOUD_NVME15K" or "CLOUD_NVME20K")
                                       This is the same as '--volume=type:enum'. (default "CLOUD_NVME15K")
 ```